hjr265/hjr265.me/content/blog/spam-story-a-not-quite-ethical-hacker/index.md

   - 100DaysToOffload
 ---

 On **April 3, 2023**, I received an email from a "security researcher".
-They scanned one of my sites and found a "critical urgent" vulnerability.
+The "security researcher" and his/her "expert team" scanned one of my sites and found a "critical urgent" vulnerability.

 ![](screen01.png)